jmclay-epcc/VirusSim/README.md

 The numbered infectionLogics, and roboclients, and run_scripts.py all relate to testing.
 You can use these to launch multiple clients that jitter arounds on a random walk.
 The roboclients are currently set to no launch in run_scripts.py because i haven't updated them to take and share wall data.
 This is a simple copy-paste process but i cannot be bothered right now!

 server (depreciated).py is the old version of the server script.
-It is essentially just decoupled_server.py and display.py smushed together.
-This probably won't work anymore due to it using strings instead of json files to talk over the websockets.
+It is essentially just server.py and display.py smushed together.
+This is very out of date and won't work anymore for a huge number of reasons, but i am keeping it in case i ever need to refer back to an older verison of the setup.

 expo.py is a very simple tool that lets you visualise the infection curves of an infected player.
 You can toggle the infections distance and strength, and see how that changes the likelyhood if this player infecting another at any given distance.
 It started off as a debug tool to help me wrap my head around what the hell a sigmoid curve was but I think its quite a fun visualisation.